Arbutus menziesii

-Its waxy evergreen foliage, contorted growth habit, and distinctive flaky bark make it a striking sight in the coastal cliffs and hills where it is abundant.

 Description

 Arbutus menziesii is an evergreen tree about 10 to 25 m in height, but in the right conditions up to 30 m.
 The trunk is usually about 60 cm thick.
 The thin bark is a rich orange-red, and when mature naturally peels away in thin sheets, leaving a greenish, silvery appearance that has a smooth satin sheen.
 Older trunks are gray-brown near the base.
+Individual trees can live for over 300 years.

 The leaves are thick with a waxy texture, elliptical, 7 to 15 cm long and 4 to 8 cm broad, arranged spirally; they are glossy dark green above and a lighter, more grayish green beneath, with an entire margin.
 The leaves are evergreen, lasting a few years before detaching.
 Some second-year leaves turn orange to red and detach in the autumn.
 In the north of its range, wet winters often promote a brown to black leaf discoloration due to fungal infections; the stain lasts until the leaves naturally detach at the end of their lifespan.

 In spring, the tree bears sprays of small white to pink bell-like flowers, and in autumn, red berries.
-The berries dry up and have hooked barbs that latch onto larger animals for migration.

-Individual specimens can live for over 300 years.

 Common names

+It is nicknamed the "refrigerator tree" because its bark contains water, and it stays cool in the summer.

 In Canada, it is simply referred to as arbutus.
 It is known in the United States as the madrona, madrone, madroño, madroña, or bearberry.
 The name strawberry tree (A. unedo) may also be found in relation to A. menziesii (though it has no relation to the strawberry fruit).
 According to the Sunset Western Garden Book, in the United States, the name "madrone" is more common south of the Siskiyou Mountains of southern Oregon and Northern California and the name "madrona" is more common north of the Siskiyous.
 The Concow tribe calls the tree dis-tā'-tsi (Konkow language) or kou-wät′-chu.
 Its species name was given it in honor of the Scottish naturalist Archibald Menzies, who noted it during George Vancouver's voyage of exploration.

 Distribution and habitat

 Madrones are native to the western coast of North America, from British Columbia (chiefly Vancouver Island and the Gulf Islands) to California.
-They are mainly found in Puget Sound, the Oregon Coast Range, and California Coast Ranges, but are also scattered on the west slope of the Sierra Nevada and Cascade mountain ranges.
+They are mainly found in Puget Sound, the Oregon Coast Range, and the California Coast Ranges, but are also scattered on the west slope of the Sierra Nevada and Cascade mountain ranges.
 They are rare south of Santa Barbara County, with isolated stands south to Palomar Mountain in California.
 One author lists their southern range as extending as far as Baja California in Mexico, but others point out that there are no recorded specimens collected that far south, and the trees are absent from modern surveys of native trees there.
 However, other Arbutus species are endemic to the area.

 It fares well in dry and rocky sites, is tolerant of salt water, but fairly intolerant of shade.